CMU-IDS-2022/assignment-2-tia/writeup.md

 - Previously, the wealth aggregated more in western countries, specifically the United States.
 As time goes on, the economies in Asia grew a lot, making the wealth distribution across country more scattered.

-**3. What's the distribution of billionaires in 2014 by different criteria?**
+**3. What's the distribution of billionaires in 2014 by gender and other different criteria?**
-- The majority of
+- Overall and in all subset levels, the proportion of male billionaires are more than 75% comparing with female.
+- In buyside financial industries, including private equity, venture capital and hedge fund, all billionaires are male.
+- Among all wealth type, 'inherited' type has the highest number of billionaires and 'non founder financial' type is the second highest.
+- Among all company type, 'new' type has the the highest number billionaires.
+- Most billionaires live in North American.
+There's also a lot of billionaires in Europe and Asia.
+- Among all industris, most billionaires earn profit from consumer industry.

 **4. How is billionaires' age associated with their wealth in 2014**